ExploreWithCode/ExploreWithCode/README.md

 </table>

 - 👀 I’m interested in blockchain, privacy, security and anonymity.
-- 🌱 I’m currently learning HTML and Javascript and I'm working on [pixel art](https://github.com/ExploreWithCode/pixel-art).
+- 🌱 I’m currently learning Python and updating my repos.
 - 💞️ I’m looking to collaborate on simple projects, but I would like to contribute wherever I can.
 - 📫 Reach me [here](https://github.com/ExploreWithCode/ExploreWithCode/discussions)